 - a parent’s baby item like shoes or a well-loved teddy

 - items from your wedding, like your veil or robe

 - an ultrasound photo

 - something from their nursery, like a baby blanket

 9. Consider a Baring Your Bump

 Pregnant bodies are amazing, and many expectant moms like to showcase their new form with a more revealing or intimate maternity photoshoot.
-These types of sessions can range from fully clothed, but form-fitting, all the way to fully nude, based on your comfort level.
+Based on your comfort level, these types of sessions can range from fully clothed (form-fitting) to fully nude.
 Your new curves will be the star, and this style allows a true fine art feel to your portraits.